pgroth/hbase-rdf/docs/sparql-querying.md

 Querying HBase Using SPARQL
 ---------------------------
+May 24, 2013

+HBase can be queried over a SPARQL endpoint by running the script runHBaseSparqlEngine.sh.
+This sets up a Jena Fuseki HTTP server using the configuration file fuseki-config-hbase.ttl .

+Alternatively, queries can also be issued natively.
+An example of this is in examples.RunDBPediaBenchmark which reads the queries from a set of input files.

 September 5, 2012

-HBase can be queried using a Sail API that accepts most types of SPARQL queries.
+HBase can also be queried using a Sail API that accepts most types of SPARQL queries.

 A set of example queries can be found in the _data/test-queries.rq_ file.